MarioniLab/simpleSingleCellResults/umis.knit.md

 `computeSumFactors()` is robust to a moderate level of differential expression between cells in the same cluster, so careful definition of subclusters is not required.
 That said, there does need to be sufficient cells in each cluster for pooling, which can be guaranteed with the `min.size=` argument in `quickCluster()`.
 - Older versions of `quickCluster()` performed clustering based on rank correlations between cells.
-The current version uses graph-based clustering on principal components obtained from log-expression values.
+The current version (with `use.ranks=FALSE`) uses graph-based clustering on principal components obtained from log-expression values.
 This is faster and yields higher resolution clusters than before.
 Nonetheless, the previous behaviour can be recovered by setting the arguments appropriately, see `?quickCluster` for more details.